Common Questions and Answers

 Notation products read MIDI (.mid), Karaoke (.kar) and NoteSoft (.not) filetypes.
 They will transcribe the MIDI and Karaoke files to sheet music.
 NoteSoft files are those that are created when using a Notation Software product, and are capable of holding more information for your sheet music, such as annotations and other performance markings.
 Karaoke files will contain lyrics for songs, which Notation products will display on the score.
 MIDI files may or may not contain lyrics.
 If they do, then those lyrics will be displayed on the score.

 In this case "old" definitely does not mean "obsolete".
 MIDI (Musical Instrument Digital Interface) is an industry standard for passing musical performance information among electronic musical instruments and computers.
-There are literally hundreds of thousands of these MIDI music files on the internet, available for free.
+There are literally hundreds of thousands of these MIDI music files on the internet, and many software programs and utilities that use them.

 Notation Musician uses these MIDI files and transcribes them into sheet music.
 Notation Composer does this as well, and also uses MIDI technology to let you create and edit both the music you see as notation and the music that you hear.